halleysfifthinc/C3D.jl/README.md

  -22.32
 ```

-#### Invalid data points
+#### Point residuals, invalid and calculated points

 According to the C3D format documentation, invalid data points are signified by setting the residual word to `-1.0`.
-This convention is respected by default by changing the 3D coordinates of invalid points to `missing`.
-If your C3D files do not respect this convention, or if you wish to ignore this for some other reason, this behavior can be disabled by setting keyword arg `withmissings=false` in the `readc3d` function.
+This convention is respected in C3D.jl by changing the residual and coordinates of invalid points/frames to `missing`.
+If your C3D files do not respect this convention, or if you wish to ignore this for some other reason, this behavior can be disabled by setting keyword arg `missingpoints=false` in the `readc3d` function.
+Convention is to signify calculated points (e.g. filtered, interpolated, etc) by setting the residual word to `0.0`.

 ```julia